EmmanuelDemey/trainings-v2/accessibility-backmarket/slides.md

 * A PR is opened in order to manage thie behavior internally in Vue.js : https://github.com/vuejs/vue-router/issues/2488

 ---
-layout: cover
----

-# PW Add a Product page to your application and respect the previous best practices

 ---

 # Images